rduplain/memo/terraform-guide.md

 `locals`.
 Use `random_string` when you need a random string, incl. service passwords.
 Re-run `terraform init` whenever you add new "provider" blocks like `locals` and `random`.

+**Development.** Sign up for a new free-tier AWS account and develop in "production."
+You'll probably only spend a few dollars over a few months (but keep an eye on it instead of taking my word for it).